top of page

-Because of the variation in state and college deadlines, it is highly recommended that you fill out the FAFSA as soon as you can after October 1 to ensure that you do not miss out on available aid.
+Because of the variation in state and college deadlines, it is highly recommended that you fill out the FAFSA as soon as you can after December 1, 2023 to ensure that you do not miss out on available aid.

 Students Use Earlier Income Information

-Be sure to consider the option in FAFSA on the Web to use the IRS Data Retrieval Tool (IRS DRT).
-This option is available whether you filed your taxes electronically or by mail.
 The IRS DRT takes you to the IRS Web site, where you will need to log in by providing your name and other information exactly as you provided it on your tax return.
 At the IRS site, you can preview your information before agreeing to have it transferred to your FAFSA.

 Once you have completed the personal information on the FAFSA, follow the instructions for listing the colleges you wish to have the information sent to.
 If you are applying online, the code number will automatically be inserted according to a prompt.
-If you are filing a paper application, you can get the code from fafsa.ed.gov, the high school guidance office, or from the specific college.
+If you are filing a paper application, you can get the code from fafsa.gov, the high school guidance office, or from the specific college.
 The application will also ask you what state you live in and based on this, will send the information to your state’s financial aid agency so you will be considered for state scholarship and grant programs.
 Finally, the information will automatically be sent to the Pell Grant program.

-Expected Family Contribution
+Family Contribution

 The FAFSA does not provide space to explain any unusual circumstances (unemployment, large medical bills, tuition for other children in elementary or secondary school).
 These circumstances should be carefully explained and documented wherever possible and sent directly to the financial aid office of the college to which you are applying.
 The college financial aid officer will determine whether or not the unusual circumstances will be taken into consideration.

-Students and parents can calculate what their Expected Family Contribution would be by using an online calculator like the FAFSA4Caster available at fafsa.ed.gov .
-Take into consideration that financial need is a relative figure and will vary depending on each college’s overall costs.
+Also note that financial need is a relative figure and will vary depending on each college’s overall costs.

 Normally, the FAFSA will ask for income for the student and the student’s parents.
 In cases where the student’s parents are divorced or separated, or the student is filing as an independent student, meaning that only his or her income is reported, special care should be taken in completing the application to be sure that accurate income information is supplied.
-Instructions for these and other unusual circumstances are available at fafsa.ed.gov.
+Instructions for these and other unusual circumstances are available at fafsa.gov.

 When the financial aid officer receives the analysis, the information is reviewed and any necessary adjustments are made to the evaluation.
-The adjusted EFC is matched against the college’s cost of attendance (COA) to determine if the student demonstrates financial need.
+The adjusted SAI is matched against the college’s cost of attendance (COA) to determine if the student demonstrates financial need.
 At this point the financial aid officer would notify the student of his or her award or indicate that the student is not eligible for aid.

-Some colleges may require additional applications (either the CSS/Financial Aid PROFILE, available at bigfuture.collegeboard.org , or a separate financial aid application specifically for that college) for use in awarding their own aid money.
+Some colleges may require additional applications (either the CSS/Financial Aid PROFILE, available at bigfuture.collegeboard.org, or a separate financial aid application specifically for that college) for use in awarding their own aid money.
 Be sure to check with the colleges to which you are applying to see what applications are required.

 Whether you apply for federal, state, or institutional aid, you should be sure to complete all forms accurately and honestly and be sure to submit them before the established deadlines.